xvelastin/unityaudioutility/README.md

 ## Audio Function Scripts

+**AudioSourceController:** An all-in-one controller for audio sources that amalgamates the audiosourcefader (for fades), gain (for db conversion) and audiosourceplayer (for multi-clip looping).

-**AudioSourceFader:** Creates natural sounding fades that can be accessed without scripting (Unity Events).
+**AudioSourceFader:** Creates natural sounding fades that can be accessed without any scripting (Unity Events).
 Attach to a gameobject in a scene with an audiosource component.
 Fade curve editable in inspector or with an argument (c# calls only).
 Created for Limbik Theatre's audio play Pangea.

 **AudioUtility:** a stanley knife of useful tools.